Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation

 \section{Abstract}

 Scientific modeling applications often require estimating a distribution of parameters consistent with a dataset of observations---an inference task also known as source distribution estimation.
 This problem can be ill-posed, however, since many different source distributions might produce the same distribution of data-consistent simulations.
 To make a principled choice among many equally valid sources, we propose an approach which targets the maximum entropy distribution, i.e., prioritizes retaining as much uncertainty as possible.
-Our method is purely sample-based---leveraging the Sliced-Wasserstein distance to measure the discrepancy between the dataset and simulations---and thus suitable for simulators with intractable likelihoods.
-We benchmark our method on several tasks, and show that it can recover source distributions with substantially higher entropy without sacrificing the fidelity of the simulations.
-Finally, to demonstrate the utility of our approach, we infer source distributions for parameters of the Hodgkin-Huxley neuron model from experimental datasets with thousands of measurements.
-In summary, we propose a principled framework for inferring unique source distributions of scientific simulator parameters while retaining as much uncertainty as possible.
+Our method~\blfootnote{Code available at \href{https://github.com/mackelab/sourcerer}{https://github.com/mackelab/sourcerer}}is purely sample-based---leveraging the Sliced-Wasserstein distance to measure the discrepancy between the dataset and simulations---and thus suitable for simulators with intractable likelihoods.
+We benchmark our method on several tasks, and show that it can recover source distributions with substantially higher entropy than recent source estimation methods, without sacrificing the fidelity of the simulations.
+Finally, to demonstrate the utility of our approach, we infer source distributions for parameters of the Hodgkin-Huxley model from experimental datasets with hundreds of single-neuron measurements.
+In summary, we propose a principled method for inferring source distributions of scientific simulator parameters while retaining as much uncertainty as possible.